 - With right sides of front section and back section facing each other, measure about 12″ down from waistband, pin and stitch below the 12″ to the floor

 - Stitch turned in loose edges from waistband to where the front and back petticoats are now connected

 - Hem to desired length

 Note: Back section of petticoat should be tied around waist first, with front section tied around waist after, allowing the front to overlap the back and pocket access (indicated in the picture below)

 After being pleased with how well the cheap muslin under petticoat turned out, I repeated the steps for the grey linen suiting outer petticoat.
 The whole process from start (cutting pattern & fabric) to finish (hemming the bottom) took about a day for BOTH inner and outer petticoats.
 Yay!

-Although the petticoats were bulky, they rolled up nicely and traveled with me to North Carolina where I tried everything on and enjoyed the cool mountain air as I imagined Claire Fraser would when she and Jaime reached the Americas (come on, Season 3!).
+Although the petticoats were bulky, they rolled up nicely and traveled with me to North Carolina where I tried everything on and enjoyed the cool mountain air as I imagined Claire Fraser would when she and Jamie reached the Americas (come on, Season 3!).
 Maybe not in Houston summers, but in North Carolina I was quite comfortable!